davidvi/tissueviewer/README.md

 # TissueViewer

-Explore and annotate your multi-channel, large TIF files with this user-friendly viewer designed for high-resolution multiplex imaging.
+Explore and annotate your multi-channel imaging files with this user-friendly viewer designed for high-resolution multiplex imaging.

 ## Table of Contents